bytedance/ns-x/README.md

 make
 ```

-This should generate a file named $libtime.a$ under the cpp directory.
+This should generate a file named $libtime.a$​ under the cpp directory.

+To make the compiled library work, a tag *time_compiled* need to be added to go build.

 ### Design